igorwojda/android-showcase/README.md

 [![codebeat badge](https://codebeat.co/badges/e9f1a825-b5bd-4c7a-aadc-7c8d0cf59310)](https://codebeat.co/projects/github-com-igorwojda-android-showcase-main)
 [![CodeFactor](https://www.codefactor.io/repository/github/igorwojda/android-showcase/badge)](https://www.codefactor.io/repository/github/igorwojda/android-showcase)

-Showcase is a sample project that presents a modern, 2021 approach to [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development.
+Showcase is a sample project that presents a modern approach to [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development.

 The goal of the project is to combine popular libraries/tools and demonstrate best developement practices by utilizing up to date tech-stack and presenting modern Android application [Architecture](#architecture) that is modular, scalable, maintainable, and testable.
 This application may look simple, but it has all the pieces that will provide the rock-solid foundation for the larger app suitable for bigger teams